-This guide was last updated in September 2015
+This guide was last updated in March 2019

 Ideally this process should be conducted without alerting the suspected fraudster and should be completed as soon as possible: usually within a day or two, depending on the amount of data to be reviewed.

 Issuing proceedings and trial

-It may be necessary to call on expert opinion evidence in order to prove or disprove a case.
-The expert's role is to assist the court, not to act as an advocate for either party.
-In fraud cases, it will often be required in order to quantify the losses suffered as a result of the fraudster's actions.
+Witness statements will need to be drafted in readiness for trial.
+These will be used to provide evidence of the wrongdoing to the court by those individuals who are best placed to do so.
+It may also be necessary to call on expert opinion evidence in order to prove or disprove a case.
+The expert's duty is to assist the court, not to act as an advocate for either party.
+In fraud cases, an expert witness will often be required in order to quantify the losses suffered as a result of the alleged fraudster's wrongdoing.

-The length of the trial will of course depend on the facts of each case.
-Factors which are likely to affect the trial length are the complexities of the fraud and number of documents involved, the number of suspected fraudsters and the number of witnesses.
+A significant amount of work will need to be completed in the run-up to trial to prepare the presentation of the case against the fraudster.
+The length of the trial will of course depend on the facts of each case, in particular the complexity of the fraud and the amount of documentation involved.
 At trial, the judge will hear evidence relating to the matter and decide whether the claims are successful.
 If successful, the judge will also decide the measure of damages and costs to be awarded.

 Most corporate fraud victims will pursue employees who have stolen from the company.
 Not only does this allow the victim to recover its assets but it also sends out a strong message to all the employees of the company that fraud will not be tolerated.
 This also avoids directors having to account to shareholders as to why they did not act in accordance with their statutory duties to act in the best interests of the company, and recover the stolen assets.
 It sets the tone of how the company wants to operate and be seen to operate in its markets.